 A common approach used to interrogate neural representations, such as that of place cells, is decoding; the accuracy with which a variable, such as self-location, can be decoded from the brain, places a useful lower limit on the amount of information present [13, 14].
-In the case of place cells, decoding methodologies typically apply a Bayesian framework to calculate a probability distribution over the the animal's position, given the observed neural data [14, 16].
+In the case of place cells, decoding methodologies typically apply a Bayesian framework to calculate a probability distribution over the the animal's position, given the observed neural data [14, 16, 29].
 Decoding to a specific location is then accomplished via a maximum likelihood estimator applied to the probability distribution.
 However, the accuracy of Bayesian methods depends on accurate information about the expected activity of neurons.
 For place cells, activity recorded over the course of tens of minutes is typically used to estimate the firing rate of each cell at different points in the animal's enclosure, with instantaneous rates assumed to exhibit Poisson dynamics.
 However, for the reasons outlined above, it is not clear that hippocampal activity can be modelled in this way.
-Indeed, the variability of place cell firing rates is known to greatly exceed that expected from a Poisson process [29].
+Indeed, the variability of place cell firing rates is known to greatly exceed that expected from a Poisson process [30].
 As such, it is likely that Bayesian methods, as currently applied, do not provide an accurate reflection of the accuracy with which the hippocampus encodes self-location.

-To better understand these constraints, we trained a deep recurrent neural network (RNN) [30-32] to decode rodent location from the firing rate of CA1 neurons.
-At each time step the network was presented with a vector corresponding to the spike counts of 52 hippocampal cells within a given time window.
-After accumulating information for 100 time-steps the network was required to predict the animal's location - supervision being provided in the form of the animal's true location.
-We found that decoding with the trained RNN was consistently more accurate than a standard Bayesian approach [14,16].
+To better understand these constraints, we trained a deep recurrent neural network (RNN) [31-33] to decode rodent location from the firing rates of CA1 neurons.
+At each time step the network was presented with a vector corresponding to the spike counts of hippocampal cells within a given time window.
+After accumulating information for 100 time-steps the network was required to predict the animal's location-supervision being provided in the form of the animal's true location.
+We found that decoding with the trained RNN was consistently more accurate than a standard Bayesian approach [14, 29] with flat priors (essentially a MLE) as well as a Bayesian decoder with priors informed by the animals' historic activity [14, 16].
 This demonstrates that RNNs are able to capture the relationship between a temporal sequence of neural activity and an encoded variable without the necessity of explicit assumptions about the underlying noise model or complicated hand-coded priors.
 Further, inspection of the trained network allowed us to identify both the relative importance of individual neurons for accurate decoding and the locations at which they were most informative.
 Thus, not only does the accuracy of the RNN set a new limit for the amount of information about self-location encoded by place cells but more generally this work suggests that RNNs provide a useful approach for neural decoding and provide a means to explore the neural code.